Different types of cerebral palsy are caused by damage to different parts of the brain.

 People with ataxic cerebral palsy may also have hypotonicity (low muscle tone).

 When you have low muscle tone, the muscles are loose and relaxed.
-This makes it difficult to control your movements and requires the body to expend more energy, resulting in low activity tolerance.
+This makes it difficult to control your movements and requires the body to expend more energy to move or to even maintain an unsupported posture, resulting in low activity tolerance.

 4. Mixed Cerebral Palsy